tillahoffmann/wastewater-catchment-areas/README.rst

 Wastewater Catchment Areas in Great Britain
 ===========================================

 This repository provides code to consolidate wastewater catchment areas in Great Britain and evaluate their spatial overlap with statistical reporting units, such as Lower Layer Super Output Areas (LSOAs).
-Please see the accompanying publication **(include link when available)** for a detailed description of the analysis.
+Please see the `accompanying publication <https://doi.org/10.1002/essoar.10510612.2>`__ for a detailed description of the analysis.
 If you have questions about the analysis, code, or accessing the data, please contact :code:`till dot hoffmann at oxon dot org`.

 💾 Data
 -------